ArchiDAO/ArchiDAONFT/README.md

 Beyond credentials each ArchiDAO NFT has also the governance utility in the organisation, i.e holders may participate in governance decisions to steer the archiDAO.

-This currnt version is a temporary one, until we structure the whole architecture and infrastructure, which might contain more thann one token and project smart contract.
+This current version is a temporary one, until we structure the whole architecture and infrastructure, which might contain more thann one token and project smart contract.
 Then this repostory will migrate to a "verifiable credentials & governance NFT"

 # ArchiDAO governance